MosesSupposes/Purescript-By-Example/text/chapter14.md

 unit
 ```

-X> ## Exercises
+ ## Exercises

-X>
-X> 1.
-(Medium) Add a new data constructor to the `ContentF` type to support a new action `comment`, which renders a comment in the generated HTML.
+ 1. (Medium) Add a new data constructor to the `ContentF` type to support a new action `comment`, which renders a comment in the generated HTML.
 Implement the new action using `liftF`.
 Update the interpretation `renderContentItem` to interpret your new constructor appropriately.

 ## Extending the Language